 Employees (Including Employed Physicians)

 The vaccine is mandatory for all employees except those with an approved exemption based on certain medical conditions or on the basis of sincerely held religious beliefs.
-A religious exemption request must be submitted by October 27, 2017 to Stephen Adams, Employee Relations Consultant at 727-767-7309 or firstname.lastname@example.org.
-A medical exemption request must be submitted to Employee Health Services by October 27, 2017.
+A religious exception request must be submitted by November 1, 2019 to Stephen Adams at firstname.lastname@example.org or Liz Bayron at email@example.com in Employee Relations.
+A medical exception request must be submitted to Employee Health Services by November 1, 2019.

 Except in the case of a permanent medical condition, medical and religious exemption requests must be resubmitted each year.
 Please note that there is now an egg-free vaccine available for employees with a history of severe egg allergy (as documented by an allergist).